likespro/collaborative-algo-training-discord-bot/README.md

 * CodeForces
 ## Requirements
 * Running MongoDB server - you can download it on www.mongodb.com or use free cluster from MongoDB Atlas - https://cloud.mongodb.com
 * Discord bot token - you can create it on https://discord.com/developers/applications.
 The bot needs to be installed to your Guild and need to have scopes `applications.commands`, `bot` and permissions `Manage Channels`, `Send Messages`.
-You can set them in your dashboard before bot installation to Guild.
+You also need to enable all Privileged Gateway Intents.
+You can set all them in your dashboard before bot installation to Guild.
 ## How to install (traditional)
 * Build jars with `./gradlew build` or download already built fat jar from the last release on https://github.com/likespro/cp-programming-stats-bot/releases
 * Ensure you have set all necessary environment variables (see the [list](#environment-variables) below)